A Trace in the Sand

 2/27/12: that's a sketch I did back in 2009.

 Thinking more about agility, it occurred to me that freckless is a kind of agility deficit.
 So I looked up freckless.
 No definition.
-Freck is a term used in art, and it means to checker or to diversity.
+Freck is a term used in art, and it means to checker or to diversify.
 And there it was.
 The mind is an amazing tool!

 To diversify.
 One of the forms of agility I have been talking about is diversification in the sense of variations on a theme (a product platform).
 Diversification both addresses and triggers diversity in the ecosystem, creating and serving, tending and building niches to plunder more thoroughly (in the worst cases) or to sustain and even enrich and make more fertile and hospitable to life (in the best cases, even if more in the way that mycelium does, turning the old into richer host bed for the new).